MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoAdministrator.md

 # Get-SPOGeoAdministrator

 ## SYNOPSIS
-This cmdlet returns the SharePoint Online user or security group accounts with global administrative privileges in the current Multi-Geographics tenant
+This cmdlet returns the SharePoint Online user or security group accounts with global administrative privileges in the current Multi-Geographics tenant.

 ## SYNTAX